Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Businesses in different industries have different gross profit profiles
 - So gross profit only used to measure similar companies in the same industry with eachother

+Products in the same company even have different gross profit profiles
+- Managers should be careful of valuing high margin products more than low margin ones as they often complement eachother